Advice for the Family and Friends of people suffering with anxiety

 That really is the problem.
 If we see someone with a cold or a broken leg then they will get our sympathy as we have been through it ourselves and understand it’s not pleasant.
 But on the other hand, if it is something we have not gone through then we can’t relate to it, so we may ridicule it or not believe it possible.

 This is the very reason so many anxiety sufferers suffer in silence; the reason they feel they have to keep it a secret; the fear that people won’t understand and that they may ridicule or label them.
+Even those closet to them, like a partner or family member may not know the full extent of their suffering, as they feel they don’t want to burden them and so keep a lot inside.
 This really is something that needs to change.
 The sufferer wants nothing more than to be able to chat freely about how they are feeling and to gain help and support from those closest to them.

 I was very lucky in that my mother and partner were very supportive.
 I said to both: “You may not understand, but just believe me”.
 They never put pressure on me to be better or told me to pull myself together; they were just there when I needed to offload and listened without judgement when I explained how I felt.